Robert Nairac: Death

 On the evening of 14 May 1977, Nairac left the army base in Bessbrook at 9.25 pm and was due back by 11.30 pm.
 He drove alone to The Three Steps pub in Dromintee, a village in South Armagh, on an undercover operation potentially to meet an informer.
 The idea of being with an informant in a pub was discounted by an RUC Special Branch officer who claimed, instead, that the undercover soldier had gone to the Four Steps to meet a girl who had a close relative in the IRA.
 Nairac's final communication with base confirmed his arrival at the pub just before 10 pm.

 Nairac is said to have told regulars in the pub that he was Danny McErlaine, a motor mechanic and member of the Official Irish Republican Army from Ardoyne.
 The real McErlaine, on the run since 1974, was ultimately killed by the Provisional Irish Republican Army (IRA) in June 1978 after stealing arms from the organisation.
 Witnesses say that Nairac got up and sang a republican folk song, "The Broad Black Brimmer", with the band who were playing that night.

-Some time after 11 pm, Nairac was walked out of the pub by several men and challenged to a fight by one of them, Terry McCormick; the latter heard a metallic sound when Nairac was punched and fell to the ground; believing the man had a gun, McCormick called out to his companions to help overpower him.
+Some time after 11 pm, Nairac was walked out of the pub by several men and challenged to a fight by one of them, Terry McCormick, who heard a metallic sound when Nairac was punched and fell to the ground; believing the man had a gun, McCormick called out to his companions to help overpower him.
 A party of British soldiers was hidden not more than 100 yards from the pub, but Nairac was unable to contact them through the radio hidden on his person.
-After a ferocious struggle he was driven across Irish border to a field in the Ravensdale Woods in the north of County Louth, where an IRA member joined the abduction group.
+After a ferocious struggle he was driven across the Irish border to a field in the Ravensdale Woods in the north of County Louth, where an IRA member joined the abduction group.
 Following a violent interrogation, during which Nairac was allegedly punched, kicked, pistol-whipped and hit with a wooden post, he was shot dead.
 He did not admit to his true identity.
 McCormick, one of Nairac's abductors, posed as a priest in order to try to elicit information by way of Nairac's confession.
 Nairac's last words according to McCormick were: "Bless me, Father, for I have sinned."